Published: Tuesday, Jul. 16th, 2019

 Let the couple be the center of attention.

-This example shows why it’s important to consider the venue, and weather because the right footwear is crucial.
+This example shows why it’s important to consider the venue and weather, because the right footwear is crucial.

-The couple and the officiant need to discuss what they will be wearing.
-Even if the couple says, “dress anyway you want,” the officiant needs to think about their attire in the context of the role they are playing… wedding ceremony officiant, not just wedding guest.
+The couple and the officiant need to discuss what they'll be wearing.
+Even if the couple says, “dress anyway you want,” (and maybe especially then...) the officiant needs to think about their attire in the context of the role they are playing… Wedding ceremony officiant, not just wedding guest.